3scale/3scale-operator/doc/apimanager-reference.md

 | --- | --- | --- | --- | --- | --- |
 | Enabled | `enabled` | bool | No | `false` | Enable to use external system database, backend redis, system redis and apicast redis databases|

-When HighAvailability is enabled the following secrets have to been pre-created by the user:
+When HighAvailability is enabled the following secrets have to be pre-created by the user:

 * [backend-redis](#backend-redis) with the `REDIS_STORAGE_URL` and
   `REDIS_QUEUES_URL` fields with values pointing to the desired external